Finding Your Perfect Rowing Machine: A No-Nonsense Guide

 What to Look for in a Rowing Machine

 Let’s talk about what matters when shopping for a rowing machine.
-Beyond the resistance types we covered earlier, a couple of key features can make or break your rowing experience.
+Beyond the resistance types we covered earlier, a couple of key features can significantly impact your rowing experience.

 Size Matters: To Fold or Not to Fold?